 PARENTING TO AWAKENING Parenting as a Pathway to Presence

-Through the practices of moment-to-moment awareness, we are able to awaken more fully to the moment.
+Through the practice of moment-to-moment awareness, we are able to awaken more fully to each moment.
 All spiritual traditions teach that being present is the key to one’s awakening.

 The spiritual practice of parenting has the power to lay down the grooves of awakeness, mindfulness, awareness, and presence.